glarmer/SwanAuth/README.md

 Once setup is completed the bot will notify users that they need to verify when they join and auto-apply the unverified role.

+Users can begin verification using the /begin command, they enter their student number, receive an email with a code and then use the /verify command to enter it.
+If they enter it correctly they will be unassigned the unverified role and assigned the verified role.

 There is a /nonstudentverify command, this can be used for a user without a studentID to ask for verification.
 This is helpful in the case of alumni, to be students, or staff members.